hmcts/ccd-case-document-am-client/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.
+This project is licensed under the MIT License—see the [LICENSE](LICENSE.md) file for details.